 Intermodal transportation is a combination of two or more modes of transport in order to move cargo from a place in a country to another place to a different country.
 The main characteristic of intermodal transport and the biggest difference to multimodal transport is that every part of the process it is contracted with a different provider.

 Let us use an example that includes rail, truck and ship!
 Someone (maybe you) wants to move cargo from Munich to Singapore.
 In the beginning, a truck (hired by you) would bring you an empty container to pick up the cargo.
 Once you fully loaded the container with freight in Munich, the truck takes the container to a railroad yard to move your container to Hamburg.
 It is then put on a container ship; your carrier takes on full responsibility until your shipment reaches Singapore.
-At the destination, a truck picks up your container from the container terminal and delivers your cargo to you (the consignee) where the containers are unloaded.
+At the destination, a truck ( also hired by you) picks up your container from the container terminal and delivers your cargo to you (the consignee) where the containers are unloaded.
 In this case, it is an Intermodal Operation as it involves several contracts, between different transport service providers (truck, rail, sea) and between the buyer and seller.

 With Intermodal transportation, you can choose carriers on your own and leverage the lowest possible rates for each transport.
 It gives you better access to equipment and good control over transit schedules capacities.
 Looking at sustainability you can even choose environmentally friendly options to reduce CO2 emissions.
 Intermodal increases your flexibility, especially with handling, loading and unloading cargo at different ports.